Russell Square tube station

-Russell Square is a London Underground station opposite Russell Square on Bernard Street, Bloomsbury, in the London Borough of Camden.
-The station is on the Piccadilly line, between Holborn and King's Cross St Pancras and is in Travelcard Zone 1.
+Russell Square is a London Underground station.
+It is located opposite Russell Square on Bernard Street, Bloomsbury, in the London Borough of Camden.
+The station is on the Piccadilly line between Holborn and King's Cross St Pancras stations, and is in London fare zone 1.

-Russell Square Station is not far from the British Museum, the University of London's main campus, Great Ormond Street Hospital, Russell Square Gardens and the Brunswick Centre.
+Russell Square is not far from the British Museum, the University of London's main campus, Great Ormond Street Hospital, Russell Square Gardens and the Brunswick Centre.

 The station is the work of London architect Leslie Green and is example of the Modern Style (British Art Nouveau style).

 History

 The station was opened by the Great Northern, Piccadilly and Brompton Railway on 15 December 1906.
 The station was designed by Leslie Green.
-On 20 July 2011, English Heritage gave the station buildings Grade II listed status, describing it as:
+In 2001, the station was closed for 13 months for refurbishment, reopening in February 2002.

 2005 London bombings

 On 7 July 2005, in a co-ordinated bomb attack, an explosion in a train travelling between King's Cross St. Pancras and Russell Square resulted in the deaths of 26 people.
 Another bomb later exploded on a bus at Tavistock Square.

 A plaque remembering the victims, identical to the one at King's Cross St Pancras tube station, is located at the station.